Paz de la Huerta: Career

-1997–2008: Modeling and early work
+1998–2009: Modeling and early work

-She made her film debut with a small role in the 1998 romantic comedy The Object of My Affection, and the next year appeared opposite Michael Caine and Charlize Theron in The Cider House Rules.
-In 2002, she appeared opposite Shane West and Mandy Moore in A Walk to Remember, an American coming-of-age romantic drama film based on the Nicholas Sparks novel.
+She made her film debut with a small role in the 1998 romantic comedy The Object of My Affection.
+The next year, she appeared opposite Michael Caine and Charlize Theron in Lasse Hallström's The Cider House Rules (1999), a period drama adapted from John Irving's novel of the same name, in which she portrayed a young orphan.
+She next had a small role in the independent drama Looking for an Echo, followed by a minor appearance in Ethan Hawke's directorial debut, Chelsea Walls (2001).

+De la Huerta subsequently starred in the ABC television film Bailey's Mistake (2001) opposite Linda Hamilton.
+Jonathan Storm of the Orlando Sentinel praised her performance in the film as "exquisite".
+In 2002, she appeared opposite Shane West and Mandy Moore in A Walk to Remember, an American coming-of-age romantic drama film based on the Nicholas Sparks novel of the same name.

-In 2007, de la Huerta was cast in the role of Linda for the film Enter the Void, a psychedelic melodrama set in neon-lit nightclub environments of Tokyo.
+In 2007, de la Huerta was cast in a lead role in Enter the Void (2009), a psychedelic melodrama set in neon-lit nightclub environments of Tokyo, in which she portrayed a troubled young woman whose brother is murdered by a drug dealer.
 Director Gaspar Noé found her after holding auditions in New York City.
 "I met Paz and I really liked her.
 She had the profile for the character because she likes screaming, crying, showing herself naked - all the qualities for it."